 Pack smart if you want to prepare for a cross-country move

 The first thing you need to do about this one is to decide who’s doing it – yourself or professional packers?
 If you choose to do it yourself, you’ll immediately save some money as you won’t be paying professionals to do that for you.
 But will you be saving in the long run?
-How many boxes will you need?
+What kind of moving boxes do you need?
 How much time will it take?
 Will you be able to handle everything properly, without risking any damage along the way?
 Do you think you’ll be able to pack your stuff like a pro?
 Probably not.
+Let’s face it, packing your household like a pro is harder than it seems.
 This is why you should consider hiring professionals to take care of the job.
 Prepare for a cross-country move the best way possible.

 If you decide to do it on your own, then here are a few things to keep in mind: